Civil marriages and civil partnerships are not religious ceremonies.

-You can attend a group rehearsal evening at the register office in Beverley.
+You can attend a group rehearsal evening at the register office in Beverley for a small fee.

 Ceremony rehearsals take place on the second Wednesday evening of each calendar month between March and October.
-You will be contacted two weeks before the rehearsal to confirm the date and the time.
+If you have booked a place on a rehearsal evening, you will be contacted two weeks before the rehearsal to confirm the date and the time.

 Please note: wedding and civil partnership rehearsals are subject to enough couples wishing to attend.

 Read more about the rehearsal charges in our cost guide.

 There are a few things to be aware of: